-The 1920s was the year of the necktie as we know it today.
-For several decades the preferred neck wear was the bow tie, preceded by the cravat and ascot for more formality.
-The bow tie was sill worn in the 1920′s in loud vibrant colors just like the necktie.
-They were especially enjoyed in summer with lighter colors of suits or year round with conservative men.
-The necktie, also called a neck scarf, became the most common men’s neck wear in the 1920′s.
+The 1920s was the decade of the men’s necktie as we know it today.
+For several decades, the preferred neckwear was the bow tie, preceded by the cravat and ascot for more formality.
+The bow tie was still worn in the 1920s in loud vibrant colors, just like the necktie.
+They were especially enjoyed in summer with lighter colors of suits, or year round with conservative men.
+They had the same popularity in the late 1920s and 1930s in polka dot, small geometric and striped prints.

-Since ties were worn under three piece suits with the vest rising high to mid sternum the necktie was short and mostly unseen.
+Since ties were worn under three piece suits with the vest rising high to mid-sternum, the necktie was short and mostly unseen.
 They came to point around the bottom of the ribs.
-If a vest wasn’t worn a longer tie could have been worn but usually not.
+If a vest wasn’t worn, a longer tie could have been worn, but usually not.
 It was a faux pas to show your tie points in public.
 This was most often done by the working classes who could not afford a three piece suit, nor cared for fashion etiquette.

 The only exception to a fabric necktie was the knit necktie.
-Mostly worn by working classes or poor college students after the stock market crash, the knit tie was long and skinny.
-In came in solid colors as well as wide diagonal stripes, polka dots, and narrow stripes too.
-Whatever the silk tie looked like the knit tie tried to copy it.
+Mostly worn by working classes or poor college students after the stock market crash, the knit tie was long and skinny with a square edge.
+It came in solid colors as well as wide horizontal stripes, polka dots, and narrow stripes too.
+Whatever the silk tie looked like, the knit tie tried to copy it.
 These were usually hand knit ties made by family and friends.

 1920s Tie Colors and Patterns

 The wide striped Club tie or British Regimental tie was striped from high left to right.
 The two color tie was first worn by officers and men who belong to gentlemen clubs.
 The colors matched their club’s official colors.
-In America the stripes changed from high right to low left.
-There are rumors as to the reason for this but the simplest explanation is that British tailors cut with the fabric facing up while American’s cut the face fabric facing down resulting in opposite stripe placement.
+In America, the stripes changed from high right to low left.
+There are rumors as to the reason for this, but the simplest explanation is that British tailors cut with the fabric facing up while American’s cut the face fabric facing down, resulting in opposite stripe placement.

-The polka dot tie also falls under this category with the dark blue or light blue tie and white dots being the trendiest pattern.
-The Macclesfield tie was high style for the elite in the late 1920′s.
-The name comes from the English town of Macclesfield in Lancashire, NW England.
+The polka dot tie also falls under this category, with the dark blue or light blue tie and white dots being the trendiest pattern.
+The Macclesfield tie was high style for the elite in the late 1920s.
+The name comes from the English town of Macclesfield in Cheshire, NW England.
 This tie pattern has never left in the history of the 20th century.
 Even today you can find Macclesfield print ties in modern wardrobes.

-Just like bold shirts neckties came in a myriad of bright stripes, plaids, and paisley prints.
-Paisley prints were especially common in the early 1920′s.
+Just like bold shirts, neckties came in a myriad of bright stripes, plaids and paisley prints.
+Paisley prints were especially common in the early 1920s.
 The image below shows the ties worn in Boardwalk Empire’s first season set in 1920.
 Neckties often clashed against the also brightly colored shirts.
-The more clashing the colors the more stylish a young man was.
+The more clashing the colors, the more stylish a young man was.

-How to Tie a 1920′s Tie
+How to Tie a 1920s Tie

 The Four in Hand knot tie was the most common and versatile knot for all types of 1920s ties.
 It created a thin and tight knot at the neck which fit all traditional club and point collars.